Sussex-Huawei Locomotion Challenge 2020

 - Release of the ground-truth of the test data: 13.09.2020

 Each team should send a registration email to firstname.lastname@example.org as soon as possible but not later than

 - The names of the participants in the team

 - The organization/company (individuals are also encouraged)

 To be part of the final ranking, participants will be required to submit a detailed paper to the HASCA workshop.
 The paper should contain technical description of the processing pipeline, the algorithms and the results achieved during the development/training phase.
-The paper submission date is 30.06.2019.
 The submissions must follow the HASCA format, but with a page limit between 3 and 6 pages.

 Submission of predictions on the test dataset

-The participants should submit a plain text predictions file (e.g. “teamName_predictions.txt”) for the testing dataset, corresponding to the sensor data in the testing dataset.
+The participants should submit a plain text prediction file (e.g. “teamName_predictions.txt”) for the testing dataset, corresponding to the sensor data in the testing dataset.
 The structure of the file should be the same as the label file in the training dataset.
-This means that the submitted file should contain a matrix of size 55811 lines x 500 columns corresponding to each sample in the testing dataset.
+This means that the submitted file should contain a matrix of size 57573 lines x 500 columns corresponding to each sample in the testing dataset.

 The participants should use the following format for the predictions file: “teamName_predictions.txt”.
 An example of submission is available here.

 The participants’ predictions should be submitted online by sending an email to email@example.com, in which there should be a link to the predictions file, using services such as Dropbox, Google Drive, etc. In case the participants cannot provide links using some file sharing service, they should contact the organizers via email firstname.lastname@example.org, which will provide an alternate way to send the data.